kjgleason/Primo/README.md

 ## Setup

 Please note that this package uses functions from the `limma` package, which is downloadable from [Bioconductor](https://www.bioconductor.org), and the `lcmix` package, which is downloadable from [R-Forge](https://r-forge.r-project.org).
-If you have not yet installed the `limma` or `lcmix` packages, please run the following commands prior to installing `Primo`:
+If installation of `Primo` fails and you have not yet installed the `limma` or `lcmix` packages, please try running the following commands:

   ```R
   if (!requireNamespace("BiocManager", quietly = TRUE))